dracula151997/Mastering-Kotlin-Notes-Packt/src/packt/masteringkotlinbook/ch4/notes.md

 > What happens if two interfaces both have identical methods with different default implementations?

 * When any class implements multiple interfaces with identical methods, the code will not compile even through all methods are either implemented or have a default implementation.
-This is because the compiler knows that the update method has two inherited implementations from the superclasses.
+This is because the compiler knows that the `method` has two inherited implementations from the superclasses.
 * The compiler will force us to _override_ the `method` to disambiguate which implementation to use.
 > This is likely not a common occurrence, but without this ability features such as default interface method implementations would be far more restricted.